 Havana is the most fascinating city we’ve ever come across.
 It’s vibrant, bustling, exotic and raw.
 Cuba as a whole is a fantastic country to independently travel, but with so much to see, do and experience in the capital, you may never want to leave…

-Here is some essential information and advice (based on our recent experience) to make your stay in Havana a memorable one.
+Here is some essential information and advice (based on our experience) to make your trip to Havana a memorable one.